asimdatye/Kaggle-Titanic-Challenge/README.md

 2. Model Development
 * This file explores some common machine learning methods applied to the dataset.
-* Models used include logistic, probit, decision tree and random forest classification.
+* Models used include logistic, decision tree and random forest (calibrated/uncalibrated) classification.
 * Model calibration is tested using reliability curves and confusion matrices.